SmartDeviceLink-Examples/example_weather_app_ios/Pods/SmartDeviceLink/README.md

 ### Installing

+#### Accio

+You can install this library using [Accio/SwiftPM](https://github.com/JamitLabs/Accio) documentation page.
+Please follow the steps to install and initialization Accio into a current or new application.

+In your Package.swift file , you want to add `.package(url: "https://github.com/smartdevicelink/sdl_ios.git", .from: "6.6.0"),`  to the dependencies array.
+Then add  `SmartDeviceLink` to the targets dependencies array.

+Please see [Mainifest format](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageDescriptionV4.md) to specify dependencies to a specific branch / version of SDL.

+###### Swift

+If you are building a Swift app, then add this instead `SmartDeviceLinkSwift` to the targets dependencies array.

 ##### Cocoapods

 You can install this library using [Cocoapods](https://cocoapods.org/pods/SmartDeviceLink-iOS).
 You can get started with Cocoapods by [following their install guide](https://guides.cocoapods.org/using/getting-started.html#getting-started), and learn how to use Cocoapods to install dependencies [by following this guide](https://guides.cocoapods.org/using/using-cocoapods.html).

-In your podfile, you want to add `pod 'SmartDeviceLink', '~> 6.1'`.
+In your podfile, you want to add `pod 'SmartDeviceLink', '~> 6.6'`.
 Then run `pod install` inside your terminal.
 With Cocoapods, we support iOS 8.0+.

 ###### Swift
-If you are building a Swift app, then add this instead `pod 'SmartDeviceLink/Swift', '~> 6.1'`.
+If you are building a Swift app, then add this instead `pod 'SmartDeviceLink/Swift', '~> 6.6'`.
 Then run `pod install` in your terminal.

 ##### Carthage